c4-project/c4f/docs/intro/test/do_memalloy_test.rst

 primitives.

-ACT comes with a Bash script, `do_memalloy_test <scripts-do-memalloy-test>`, which performs a single run of the above cycle automatically.
+ACT comes with a Bash script, `do_memalloy_test <scripts-do-memalloy-test>`, which performs one run of the above cycle automatically.
 While the main doc page for the script gives full information over the script's usage and invocation, this page discusses a typical workflow.